elypia/docker-alexis-discord/README.md

 ```

 ## Docker Environment Variables
-The Docker image can be configured though environment varaibles, the following will run through all available
+The Docker image can be configured though environment variables, the following will run through all available
 environment variables that can influence runtime.

 ### `discord.bot-token`